openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/05_Operation_Manual.md

 The experiment controller has a built-in sample overview map where you can select an area using the max dome selector.
 This area is then scanned sequentially in XY to produce a stitched imaging result.
 The procedure is explained in the video:
 ![](./IMAGES/04/creatingtiledimage.mp4)

+ToDo Armin 250804: Video does not show up in the doc

 #### PS4 Controller Operation

 ```